muhammadghazali/kabam-kernel/README.md

 0. `mwcCore(configObj)` - create application object using [configuration object](https://github.com/mywebclass/mwc_kernel/blob/master/example/config.json) specified.

-1. `extendCore('fieldName',function(config){...})` or `extendCore('fieldName', 'someValue')` - extend object created, including expressJS application
+1. `extendCore('fieldName',function(config){...},'nameSpaceName')` or `extendCore('fieldName', 'someValue')` - extend object created, including expressJS application
 and some other modules.
-You can call this function multiple times
+You can call this function multiple times.
+Later this field/method can be called by `mwc.nameSpaceName.fieldName`. `nameSpaceName` can be ommited, default value is `shared`

 2. `extendModel(ModelName,function(mongoose, config){...})` - extend build in mongoose models.